Contributing#

 make html

-Then, you can access the local build via:
+You can access the local build at:

 open build/html/index.html